zenphantom/ml-git/README.md

 1. Fork the repository into your own GitHub
 2. Clone the repository to your local machine
 3. Create a new branch for your changes using the following pattern `(feature | bugfix | hotfix)/branch_name`.
-Example: `feature/ftp_storage_implementation`
+Example: `feature/sftp_storage_implementation`
 4. Make changes and [test](docs/developer_info.md)
 5. Push the changes to your repository
-6. Create a Pull Request from your repository back to the original one with comprehensive description of changes
+6. Create a Pull Request from your forked repository to the ML-Git repository with comprehensive description of changes

 Another way to contribute with the community is creating an issue to track your ideas, doubts, enhancements, tasks, or bugs found.
 If an issue with the same topic already exists, discuss on the issue.